brycejohnston/awesome-agriculture/README.md

 > A curated list of awesome open source software for Agriculture.

+[Agriculture](https://en.wikipedia.org/wiki/Agriculture) is the science and art of cultivating plants and livestock for food and materials.

 Contributions welcome!
 Please follow the [contributing guidelines](https://github.com/beaorn/awesome-agriculture/blob/master/contributing.md).

 ## Contents